wirebits/BTNuke/README.md

 # Install
 1. Download or Clone the Repository.
-2. Open the folder and just double click on `WifiSnare.ino` file.
+2. Open the folder and just double click on `BTNuke.ino` file.
 3. It opens in Arduino IDE.
 4. Compile the code.
 5. Select the correct board from the `Tools` → `Board` → `ESP8266 Boards`.